corsum/rhaddon/branding/README.md

 Use cases:
   - The logo shouldn't be stretched, rotated and/or recolored.
-  - The logo MUST be shown ONLY in the context of the project associated with it.
+  - The logo MUST be shown ONLY in the context of the project.

 Logo variants:
-  - Monochromatic(Logo)
+  - Monochromatic(Black and White colors)
-  - Minimalistic(Logo)
+  - Minimalistic(Only one color)